508 verification: website content must be accessible to the handicapped

 Regardless of how well the source files were created, the resulting PDF will need “work” to make it compliant.
 This is the last task before posting the final file.
-There are few documents that aren’t thoroughly vetted, and that process usually ends in a time crunch.
 So if the file may never be properly tested, why bother?

 Non-compliance carries risk.

-- If the file is failed at the checking stage, unplanned time/cost must be used to fix it.
+- If the file is failed at the checking stage, unplanned time/cost must be spent to fix it.

 - If a file is not properly checked and later found non-compliant by a user, the potential for really bad things exists.
 Suffice it to say, the risk is big.

 - Professionals know the law, and how to make your PDFs conform to it.